CovertLab/wcecoli-colony-analysis/README.md

 ### Hardware Requirements

-* 5 GB of free space because the un-compressed simulation data is about 1.3 GB.
+* 5 GB of free space because the un-compressed simulation data is about 2.4 GB.
 * At least 4 GB RAM because you will need to load at least one experiment's data into memory to generate the figures.
-This data can be several hundred MB.
-If you generate all the figures at once, the analysis code will need to load all 1.3 GB of simulation data into memory.
+This data can be over 1 GB.
+If you generate all the figures at once, the analysis code will need to load all 2.4 GB of simulation data into memory.
+  Depending on what other processes consume RAM on your system, you may need more memory and/or swap space.

 ### Software Requirements